-The M.Div./M.S. in Organizational Leadership, with a concentration in Leadership for the Nonprofit Organization Combined Degree Program requires a minimum of 97 semester hours of graduate credit.
-The combined M.Div./M.S. degree program is designed as a three-year program, including summers.
+The M.Div./M.S. in Organizational Leadership, with a concentration in Leadership for the Nonprofit Organization Combined Degree Program requires a minimum of 97 semester hours of graduate

 In order to meet degree requirements for the M.Div., the student must complete a minimum of 78 hours (69 core hours of study in Theology and 9 hours from the College of Professional Advancement).
-In order to meet degree requirements for the M.S., the student must complete a
+In order to meet degree requirements for the M.S., the student must complete a minimum number of 31 hours (28 core hours of study in the College of Professional Advancement and 3 hours from the School of Theology).